top of page

 Visitors are encouraged to check the bus timetables before travelling.

-Parking at the Park and Rides is available on a first come first served basis.
+Parking at the Park and Rides is available on a first-come, first-served basis.
 If the Park and Ride sites are full by the time you arrive, don’t worry.
 Please park in the city centre.

 Sat nav ref: PL1 2TR (Main city centre car parks – a short 5 minute walk from the venue)